-We have several interest-free loans with a nominal total amount of $\in 3.4$ million.
-The interest-free loans have been initially measured at fair value, which is the present value of the future installments with a discount rate of 3.04%.
-The maturities of the loans are in October 2016 and March 2020 and have either monthly or quarterly installments.
-The carrying value at December 31, 2014 was $\in 1.7$ million (and was $\in 2.1$ million at December 31, 2013).
-The difference between the carrying value and the nominal value was recognized as financial income over the loan period.
-The current discount rate applied as of December 31, 2014 was 2.82%.
+We have several interest-free loans with an outstanding nominal amount of K \in 308 (2015: K \in 881; 2014: K \in 1,595).
+The interest-free loans have been initially measured at fair value, which is the present value of the future installments with a discounting rate of 3.04%.
+The maturity of the remaining loans is February and March 2020 and have either monthly or quarterly installments.
+The carrying value at 31 December 2016 is \in 0.3 million (2015: \in 0.9 million; 2014: \in 1.7 million).
+The difference between the carrying value and the nominal value is recognized as financial income over the loan period.
 The loans have been granted by either government organizations or business partners.